-THREE CED PROJECTS FROM RAVEEVARN’S STUDIO ARE EXHIBITED IN “TWO SIDES OF THE BORDER” ORGANIZED BY TATIANA BILBAO WITH PHOTOGRAPHS OF THE BORDER REGION BY IWAN BAAN AT YALE UNIVERSITY SCHOOL OF ARCHITECTURE
+THREE CED PROJECTS FROM RAVEEVARN’S STUDIO ARE EXHIBITED IN “TWO SIDES OF THE BORDER” ORGANIZED BY TATIANA BILBAO AND CURATED BY NILE WITH PHOTOGRAPHS OF THE BORDER REGION BY IWAN BAAN AT YALE UNIVERSITY SCHOOL OF ARCHITECTURE

 Three projects from ARCH 100D, Raveevarn’s studio, are selected for the Two Sides of the Border exhibition in Yale University.
 The three projects selected for this exhibition are:

 1. The Conveyor City - by Parama Suteja and Felix Yiu

 2. Reimagining the River Border: Layered Permeability - by Tiange Wang and Margaret Zhou